 Explore the fascinating world beyond our planet with these Top 10 Most Interesting Facts About Space.
 Discover mind-boggling phenomena, cosmic wonders, and scientific breakthroughs that redefine our understanding of the universe.
 From our Earth-bound perspective, outer space is most often thought to begin about 62 miles (100 kilometers) above sea level at what is known as the Karman line.
 This is an imaginary boundary at an altitude where there is no appreciable air to breathe or scatter light.
 Passing this altitude, blue starts to give way to black because oxygen molecules are not in enough abundance to make the sky blue.

-We often refer to our expanding universe with one simple word: Space.
+We often refer to our expanding universe with one simple word: space.
 Space is an almost perfect vacuum, nearly void of matter, and with extremely low pressure.
 In space, sound doesn’t carry because there aren’t enough molecules close enough together to transmit sound between them.
 Not quite empty, bits of gas, dust, and other matter float around “emptier” areas of the universe, while more crowded regions can host planets, stars, and galaxies.

 From the light that is visible in our telescopes, we have charted galaxies reaching almost as far back as the Big Bang.
 Which is thought to have started our universe about 13.8 billion years ago.
 This means we can “see” into space at a distance of almost 13.8 billion light-years.
 But the universe continues to expand, making “measuring space” even more challenging.

-Top 10 Most Interesting Facts About Space
+Out of This World: Top 10 Most Interesting Facts About Space

 Space has always captivated the human imagination, offering an expanse of mystery and awe that stretches beyond our comprehension.
 From the twinkling stars above to the vast galaxies that lie billions of light-years away, space is a realm of wonder that continues to intrigue scientists, astronomers, and enthusiasts alike.
 In this article, we delve into the top 10 most interesting facts about space, shedding light on the mind-bending realities that define our understanding of the cosmos.